Abu Dhabi: Culture

 The diversity of cuisine in Abu Dhabi reflects the cosmopolitan nature of society.
 Arab food is trendy and is available everywhere in the city, from the small shawarma to the upscale restaurants in the city's many hotels.
 Fast food and South Asian cuisine are also trendy and are widely available.
 The sale and consumption of pork, though not illegal, is regulated and sold only to non-Muslims in designated areas.
 Similarly, the sale of alcoholic beverages is regulated.
 A liquor permit is required to purchase alcohol; however, alcohol is available in bars and restaurants within four or five stars hotels.
 Shisha and qahwa boutiques are also popular in Abu Dhabi.

 Poetry in Abu Dhabi and the UAE is highly regarded and often centres around satire, religion, family, chivalry, and love.
 According to an article from an Abu Dhabi tourism page, sheikhs, teachers, sailors, and princes make up a large bulk of the poets within the UAE. al-Khalil ibn Ahmad al-Farahidi formed a unique form of poetry to the UAE in the 8th century and was written in 16 metre.
 Another Emirati poet, Ibn Daher, is from the 17th century.
 Daher is important because he used Nabati poetry (AKA Bedouin poetry), a type of poetry written in the vernacular instead of classical/religious Arabic.
 Other important poets from the UAE are Mubarak Al Oqaili (1880–1954), Salem bin Ali al Owais (1887–1959), and Abdulla bin Sulayem (1905–1976).
 These poets made headway in Classical Arabic poetry as opposed to the Nabati poetry of the 17th century.

 Today in Abu Dhabi, a group called the Abu Dhabi Cultural Foundation works to preserve the art and culture of the city.
 According to an article from the English Pen Atlas, Al Jawaher wal la'li was the first manuscript to come out of the UAE.
 According to another article, this book was written in the 1990s and was banned in the city for some time for making accusations about the ruling family.

 For cultural influences, Abu Dhabi, since 2010, has become one of the major shooting spots for many film companies, including Hollywood.
-Some of the most famous films featuring Abu Dhabi are: The Kingdom (2007), Arrambam (2013), Baby (2015), Furious 7 (2015), Star Wars: The Force Awakens (2015), Dishoom (2016), War Machine (2017), Tiger Zinda Hai (2017), Race 3 (2018), Saaho (2019), Six Underground (2019), The Misfits (2021), Dune (2021), Vikram Vedha (2022), Crew (2024) and Bade Miyan Chote Miyan (2024).
+Some of the most famous films featuring Abu Dhabi are: The Kingdom (2007), Arrambam (2013), Baby (2015), Furious 7 (2015), Star Wars: The Force Awakens (2015), Dishoom (2016), War Machine (2017), Tiger Zinda Hai (2017), Race 3 (2018), Saaho (2019), Six Underground (2019), The Misfits (2021), Dune (2021), Vikram Vedha (2022), Crew (2024), Bade Miyan Chote Miyan (2024) and War 2 (2025).